aviaryan/series-renamer/index.md

 When changing season number, you can put these types of values.

-* `#N` - Explictly speciify the season number `N`.
+* `#N` - Explicitly specify the season number `N`.
 This season number value will be used for all future episodes and so it is highly recommend to use this option only when the folder being scanned has episodes from a single season.
 * `N` where `N` is a positive/zero number - Changes the season number to the `N`th item in array i.e. changes season index to `N`.
 This index will be remembered for future episodes.
 Please keep in mind that here array starts from 0.
 * `-1` - Sets the season to 0 meaning no season.
 In this case, episode is looked through its absolute number of episode.